Debug your tool

 After starting Data Management with Java debugging enabled, configure and run the debugger in Eclipse:

-2. Select Remote Java Applications and click New Launch Configuration.
+Select Remote Java Applications and choose New Launch Configuration.

-4. Under the Connect tab, Browse to the project containing your Tool.
+Go to the Connect tab and browse to the project containing your Tool.

-7. If you have access to the various API sources, click the Source tab and modify the Source Lookup Path.
+If you have access to the various API sources, go to the Source tab and modify the Source Lookup Path.
 Otherwise, accept the default.

 Eclipse will switch to the Debug perspective, where you can begin debugging your remote application.
 Java debugging is beyond the scope of this guide.